 The Gift of Life—From a Single Cell

 Life is always a gift from one being to another, like an eternal flame that is passed along from one generation to the next.
 However feeble the flame may be, at least one is needed to light others, and they, in turn, light some more.
 And so it goes on; there is no spontaneous combustion.
-The 6.9 billion life candles we see in the world today bear the flame that God first kindled in Adam and Eve some 6,000 years ago.
+The over 7 billion life candles we see in the world today bear the flame that God first kindled in Adam and Eve some 6,000 years ago.

 Among humans and many animals and plants, the continuity of life involves two gametes (or sex cells, namely sperm and an egg) coming together and forming a single fertilized egg.
 Remarkably this new cell in a human is so tiny that we can observe it only under a microscope.
 The wonder of this new life is even more staggering when we perceive that an “Ashley” or a “David,” a future singer or plumber or president, arises from that single cell.